Frequently Asked Questions

 What age do I have to be to travel on California Crusin’?

-California Crusin’ is age appropriate for kids finishing 8th through 11th grades.
+California Crusin’ is age appropriate for kids finishing 8th, 9th and 10th grades.
 Each departure date corresponds with a specific age group to ensure that each traveler is with his/her peers.